mehmet-karagoz/MemoryGame/README.md

 You can play the game as you wish by changing the letters on the game board yourself.

-Have a nice game :)
+Have a nice game. :)

 If you run into a problem, you can let me know here or on my Twitter account. - @Mehmetkaragoz07 - karagoz.mhmtg@gmail.com